MohanKrishnaGR/LLM/README.md

 4. **Experiment:** Adjust retrieval & transformation settings.
 5. **Query & Analyze:** Run queries and view detailed metadata.

-## 🌱 Roadmap

-* More reranker and LLM support
-* Real-time visual metrics

 ## 👤 About the Developer